Students' Federation of India

-The Students' Federation of India (abbreviated as SFI) is an Indian left-wing student organisation politically aligned to the ideologies of independence, democracy and socialism.
-Currently, V. P. Sanu and Mayukh Biswas are elected as the All India President and General Secretary, respectively.
+The Students' Federation of India (SFI) is a socialist student organisation in India.

-History
+History of the organisation

-The origin of Indian students movement in its organised form can be traced to the formation of All India Students’ Federation (AISF) on 12 August 1936 to further anti-imperialist politics.
+The origin of Indian students movement in its organised form can be traced to the formation of All India Students' Federation (AISF) on 12 August 1936 to further anti-imperialist politics.

 Since the 1940s–1950s, several ideological debates fathomed within the AISF, regarding the analysis of the Indian society, the nature of the Indian state and its attitude towards students.
 A strong body of opinion emerged as to oppose the existing predominant view within the AISF, to cooperate and compromise with the nation's ruling classes towards a so-called progressive end.
 They called for militancy in student movements, aimed towards a progressive reorientation of the existing education system.
 As political differences between dissenting factions within the AISF developed, added with their negligence on student issues, it split into several local organizations which started working independently.
 In 1970, delegates from such organizations held a conference in Thiruvananthapuram to form a new national students' organisation.
 The All India Conference was held from 27 to 30 December, and resulted in formation of Students' Federation of India.
-The elected leaderships from the first conference included C. Baskaran, (first President), Biman Bose (first General Secretary), Shyamal Chakraborty, Baldev Singh, Babu Bharadwaj, Ranjan Goswami, Manik Sarkar, N Ram, Subhash Chakraborty, Umendra prasad Singh, P Madhu and Shaktidhar Das.
+The elected leaderships from the first conference included C. Baskaran, (first President), Biman Bose (first General Secretary), Shyamal Chakraborty, Baldev Singh, Babu Bharadwaj, Ranjan Goswami, Manik Sarkar, N. Ram, Subhash Chakraborty, Umendra prasad Singh, P Madhu and Shaktidhar Das.